 This is a few lesson plan ideas that you can use when learning about the Symphony Orchestra

-You can arrange the classroom like an orchestra.
+Arrange the student’s seats as if they were an orchestra.
 Place the names of instruments on the the students desks, or affix name stickers to individual students.
 Allow students to be different instruments on different days.

 Discuss the relationship between the traditional sections of the orchestra and the Hornbostel-Sachs instrument classifications.
 (Strings are chordophones; woodwinds and brass are aerophones; some percussion instruments are membranophones, others are idiophones.)